-

 Additionally, for more detailed information on refineries, you can request a sample of our America Refineries Dataset

-Gas demand dropped by 23% in 2022 to 32 bcm due to lower needs for electricity production (gas was used to substitute weaker hydroelectricity production in 2021 due to an important drought) and higher prices.
-It decreased by 21% to 34.5 bcm between 2014 and 2020.
+Gas demand decreased by 0.7% in 2023 to 37 bcm, following an 18% drop in 2022.
+This is due to lower needs for electricity production (gas was used to substitute weaker hydroelectricity production in 2021 due to major droughts) and higher prices.
+It decreased by 4%/year between 2014 and 2020.
 It rose at the strong pace of 12%/year between 1999 and 2014, mainly due to the power sector and, to a lesser extent, industry.

 Graph: NATURAL GAS CONSUMPTION (bcm)